-Figure 134.
-The Advanced / Speed and duplex page.
+Figure 121.
+The Advanced / Port settings page.

-By default, autonegotiation of speed and duplex mode is configured for each Ethernet port of the router.
-If you need to specify speed and duplex mode for a port manually, select the relevant port in the table.
+By default, autonegotiation of speed, duplex mode, and data flow control is configured for each Ethernet port of the router.
+If you need to specify speed and duplex mode manually or change autonegotiation settings (speed, duplex mode, or enable/disable data flow control) for a port, select the relevant port in the table.

-Speed and duplex mode settings for both devices connected to each other should be the same.
+- Autonegotiation should be enabled for both devices connected to each other. - When autonegotiation is disabled, speed and duplex mode settings for both devices connected to each other should be the same.

-Figure 135.
+Figure 122.
 The page for changing the settings of the router's port.

-On the opened page, select the Manual management checkbox and specify the needed parameters:
+On the opened page, specify the needed parameters: